-- A grade of C minus (course GPA of 1.7) in a core course will result in academic probation.
+- A grade of C minus (course GPA of 1.7) in a core course will result in academic notice.

 - A grade of WF is equivalent to an F.

-- Students are allowed two semesters of academic probation, with the exception of readmitted students who are allowed one subsequent probation – a second probation for students previously dismissed results in dismissal with no option for readmission.
+- Students are allowed two semesters of academic notice, with the exception of readmitted students who are allowed one subsequent academic notice.
+A second academic notice for students previously dismissed results in dismissal with no option for readmission.

-- A student shall be removed from probation at the end of the first subsequent fall or spring semester in which he/she achieves a semester and cumulative professional program GPA at or above 2.0, and has repeated and achieved minimal competency in core coursework.
+- A student shall be removed from academic notice at the end of the first subsequent fall or spring semester in which he/she achieves a semester and cumulative professional program GPA at or above 2.0, and has repeated and achieved minimal competency in core coursework.

-- A student who did not meet minimal competency in a core course is placed in continuing probation status until they have the opportunity to repeat the course.
-This allows students to continue in the PharmD program without receiving an additional probation due to a GPA below 2.0.
+- A student who did not meet minimal competency in a core course is placed in continuing academic notice status until they have the opportunity to repeat the course.
+This allows students to continue in the PharmD program without receiving an additional academic notice due to a GPA below 2.0.

-- Upon completion of the semester Academic Progress Evaluation, students placed on probation in accordance with these policies will be notified, along with the students’ pharmacy academic advisor.
+- Upon completion of the semester Academic Progress Evaluation, students placed on probation in academic notice with these policies will be notified, along with the students’ pharmacy academic advisor.

-A student will be dismissed from the PharmD program upon any of the following:
+A student will be academically separated from the PharmD program upon any of the following:

-- A third semester resulting in academic probation
+- A third semester resulting in academic academic notice

 - Failure to meet minimal competency after taking a core course twice